rocky-linux/documentation/docs/guides/security/ssl_keys_https.md

 You want to copy everything including the "BEGIN CERTIFICATE REQUEST" and "END CERTIFICATE REQUEST" lines.
 Then paste these into the CSR field on the web site where you are purchasing the certificate.

-Before issuing your certificate, You may have to perform other verification steps depending on domain ownership, the registrar you are using, etc. When issued, it will include an intermediate certificate from the provider, which you will also use in the configuration.
+Before issuing your certificate, You may have to perform other verification steps depending on domain ownership and the registrar you are using.

 ## Conclusion

 Generating all of the bits and pieces for purchasing a web site certificate is not difficult using this procedure.